OctopusDeploy/docs/docs/deployment-patterns/deployment-process-as-code.md

 ### Configure Octopus using code {#configure-octopus-using-code}

 Octopus has a comprehensive HTTP API and .NET SDK you can use to automate **everything** in Octopus - if you can do something through the user interface, you can automate it with code.
 You can create and update projects, variables, deployment processes, and more.
-Today, this is our only fully-supported **Octopus as Code** solution.
+As a downside to this approach it is a lot of work: you need to write code that detects drift and applies deltas, or is idempotent.
+Today, this is our only fully-supported solution to define your Octopus configuration as code.

-There is an [open source Terraform provider for Octopus](https://github.com/MattHodge/terraform-provider-octopusdeploy), which is built on top of the Octopus HTTP API.
-We are using this Terraform provider ourselves for [Octopus Cloud](https://octopus.com/cloud) (our SaaS product), and we are actively contributing to it.
+There is an [open source Terraform provider for Octopus](https://github.com/OctopusDeploy/terraform-provider-octopusdeploy), which is built on top of the Octopus HTTP API.
+The Terraform provider for Octopus detects drift and applies deltas.
+We are using this Terraform provider ourselves for [Octopus Cloud](https://octopus.com/cloud) (our SaaS product), and we are actively contributing to the provider.
 It doesn’t cover 100% of all Octopus features yet, and the structure of the Terraform resources are subject to change.
 We will be building first-class support for this into the Octopus ecosystem in the future.

 If you want to do **Octopus configuration as code** today, we recommend using our .NET SDK which will always be supported.
 The Terraform provider will be a simpler, more declarative approach that we will support in the future.

 ### Consistency and repeatability using project as code

-When manage your Octopus configuration as code, Octopus still makes sure your deployments are consistent and repeatable.
+When managing your Octopus configuration as code, Octopus still makes sure your deployments are consistent and repeatable.
 Whenever you push a configuration change to your Octopus project via code, it's just like people using the user interface or API to make changes.
 When you create a release, Octopus takes a snapshot of the deployment process, variables, and packages making every deployment of that release consistent and repeatable, regardless of whether the project was configured by a person or by code.

 This means you can push configuration changes to Octopus as code, and get the same consistent and repeatable experience you expect for your deployments.

 ### Introducing changes safely using project as code

 This is where things get a bit more difficult compared to the [scripts as code](#scripts-as-code) pattern.
+You can approach this problem in several ways, where one approach will suit your scenario better than others:

+1. *Space-per-branch*: In this approach you push your configuration changes from each branch in your source control repository into a unique space in Octopus.
+A space is a sandbox containing all the things you need for your application or set of applications.
+By using a space-per-branch you dynamically create little "parallel universes" in the same Octopus Server, safely isolated from each other, then tear them down when you are done.
+This approach is suitable in most situations since it offers the best isolation and most flexibility.
+It is especially appropriate for service-oriented architectures and microservice architectures where you may have many projects interacting with each other.
+2. *Blessed branch*: In this approach you only push configuration changes from a specific branch, like `master` in most git repositories.
+This approach is suitable in some simpler scenarios where you don't expect to change your deployment process very often.

+#### Space-per-branch approach

+In this approach you will be pushing configuration changes from **any branch** into a unique space in Octopus, using a naming convention.
+Here is one potential naming convention you could use:

+- `master` targets the space called `MySpace-master` (or `MySpace` if you don't like the suffix)
+- `feature-rocksville` targets the space called `MySpace-rocksville`
+- `feature-planetside` targets the space called `MySpace-planetside`

+The general process should look something like this, tailored to your situation:

+1. Create a new branch to isolate your changes, named something like `feature-rocksville`.
+1. Make the changes on your branch.
+1. In your build pipeline, push the changes to the correct space like `MySpace-rocksville`, creating the space if it doesn't exist already.
+1. Test your changes in your space.
+1. When you are happy the changes are safe to share, merge the `feature-rocksville` branch into `master` allowing those changes to flow through to the `MySpace-master` space.
+1. Clean up by deleting the `feature-rocksville` space.

+#### Blessed branch approach

-As a starting point, we recommend **pushing configuration changes from one specific branch into Octopus.** Using the example of git, you should only push changes from the `master` branch into Octopus, and use [Channels](/docs/deployment-process/channels/index.md) to safely introduce changes to your process and variables.
+In this approach you will be pushing configuration changes from **one specific branch** into Octopus.
+Using the example of git, you should only push changes from the `master` branch into Octopus, and use [Channels](/docs/deployment-process/channels/index.md) to safely introduce changes to your process and variables.

 The general process should look something like this, tailored to your situation: